Top 10 Must-Haves for an Amazing B2B eCommerce Website

 When it comes to your B2B site, you should consider your volume of orders.

-There are two specific things you need to include on your B2B site that you may not on a B2C site:
+There are two specific things you need as B2B website features that you may not on a B2C site:

 1. Minimum Order Quantity